alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="parties"> 5.1 Parties </h3>

 There is no parties in Germany.
 OH WAIT, you ask us about THE OKTOBERFEST? or THE STUTTGART BEER FESTIVAL (twice a year <a href="https://www.wasen.de"> here is the countdown </a> )?
 OR THE EVERY WEDNESDAY KARAOKE NIGHT (<a href="https://www.biddyearlys.com/biddys-karaoke-party">here</a>)?
-OR EVEN THE THURSDAY'S BEERPONG (<a href="https://white-noise.eu/programm/beer-pong-stuttgart-3-1/"> here... </a>)?
+OR EVEN THE THURSDAY'S BEERPONG?
 And check out the night clubs out there, they are... interesting!

 <h3 id="hikes"> 5.2 Hikes </h3>